41st Annual Decommissioning & Radioactive Waste Management Summer School 2026

 4 Nights accommodation with meals

 Your registration fee includes four nights of accommodation along with meals: breakfast, lunch, and three evening dinners.
-Enjoy a comfortable stay with all your dining needs covered!

-Walking Tour of Cambridge
+Walking Tour of the Royal Observatory, Greenwich

 Programme Highlights